willhausman/dopa/README.md

-# CShopa
+# DOPA

-A C# [OPA](https://www.openpolicyagent.org) client designed for applications to take advantage of its first-class [WebAssembly](https://webassembly.org) support.
+A dotnet [OPA](https://www.openpolicyagent.org) client designed for applications to take advantage of its first-class [WebAssembly](https://webassembly.org) support.

-CShopa is built with [Wasmtime](https://github.com/bytecodealliance/wasmtime), the same runtime used by OPA for WebAssembly.
+DOPA is built with [Wasmtime](https://github.com/bytecodealliance/wasmtime), the same runtime used by OPA for WebAssembly.

 ## Usage